-Our objective is to leverage our technology and services capabilities in order to:
+Our objective is, through the new organizational structure and our three divisions, to leverage our technology and services capabilities in order to:

-Continue to serve as a key partner of VHTS, HTS and NGSO satellite operators - We intend to continue to serve as a prime partner of VHTS and HTS satellite operators, leveraging our new SkyEdge IV system which is a leading technology in this market (Elastix-Architecture for multi orbit and Software Defined satellites) and our breadth of services to deploy and operate both GEO and NGSO ground-based satellite communication networks.
+Continue to serve as a key partner of VHTS, HTS and NGSO satellite operators - We intend to continue to serve as a prime partner of VHTS and HTS satellite operators, leveraging our new SkyEdge IV system which is a leading technology in this market (Elastix-Architecture for multi orbit and Software Defined Satellites) and our breadth of services to deploy and operate both GEO and NGSO ground-based satellite communication networks.

-Expand our presence in the IFC market - We continue to develop our hub and modem technology and our Ka and Ku airborne BUCs, Transceivers, and Power supplies to serve the connectivity needs of aviation service providers.
+Expand our presence in the IFC market - We continue to develop our hub and modem technology and our Ka and Ku airborne BUCs, Transceivers, Frequency Converter Units, or FCU and Power supplies to serve the connectivity needs of aviation service providers.
 We are also placing a focus on developing a flat Electronically Steered antenna leveraging our unique in-house developed ally technology.
+Following the recent acquisition of SBS in January 2025, our portfolio also includes next-generation Satcom terminal solutions, such as SBS' Sidewinder terminal, that includes scalable subarrays and can support GEO and LEO.
 These solutions are designed to serve the high growth of IFC services in commercial aviation and business aviation markets.